 Mena drew the short straw in life, battled the demon JR twice and a 1-All draw isn’t fair or good enough for our girl.
 Whilst Mena was so unlucky with her health, she was incredibly lucky with friendships - friends who at times have, like Mena, picked us up and dusted us off.
-Without these friends - Kirsty, Tracey, Tony, Neil, Ash, Ann-Marie, Carlos, Kerry, Steph, Chick, John, Keely, Emma, Loz, Sara and Tim – Menafest would not exist and we would not be able to honour Mena in the way that we do.
-With this year’s money still coming in Menafest has raised over £25,000 in memory of our girl, and this will make a difference to those young people and their families waging their own battles against bone cancer - that’s why Menafest is so special.
+Without these friends - Kirsty, Tracey, Tony, Neil, Ash, Ann-Marie, Carlos, Kerry, Steph, Chick, John, Keely, Emma, Loz, Sara and Tim – Menafest would not exist, and we would not be able to honour Mena in the way that we do.
+Whatever we can raise, especially in memory of our girl, will make a difference to those young people and their families waging their own battles against bone cancer - that’s why Menafest is so special.

 You can keep up to date with Menafest on Facebook.